-Current theories of the pathogenesis of the lesions of atherosclerosis relate back to early proposals made by Virchow, Rokitansky, and Duguid.
-Virchow believed that a form of low-grade injury to the artery wall resulted in a type of inflammatory response, which in turn caused increased passage and accumulation of plasma constituents in the intima of the artery.8 Rokitansky’s belief, subsequently elaborated upon by Duguid, was that an encrustation of small mural thrombi existed at sites of arterial injury, that these thrombi went on to organize by the growth of smooth muscle cells into them, and they would become incorporated into the lesions and thus serve as sites where the lesions would progress.9,10 In 1973, these two notions about atherogenesis were combined with new knowledge of the cellular and molecular biology of the artery wall in a hypothesis termed the “response to injury hypothesis of atherosclerosis.”11 This hypothesis has been modified as new data have come forth.
-It now takes into account many aspects of the behavior of arterial and blood cells described above, as well as the numerous risk factors that have been associated with atherogenesis, including hyperlipidemia, hormone dysfunction, hypertension, cigarette smoking, diabetes, and so on.11,12
+Current theories of the pathogenesis of the lesions of atherosclerosis start with low-grade injury to the artery wall that elicits an inflammatory response, which in turn causes accumulation of blood cells and plasma constituents in the intima of the artery.3 Encrustation of small mural thrombi at sites of arterial injury are organized by the growth of smooth muscle cells into them.
+These sites are where the lesions then subsequently grow.4,5 This hypothesis, termed the "response to injury hypothesis of atherosclerosis," has been modified to take into account aspects of risk factors associated with atherogenesis, including hyperlipidemia, hormone dysfunction, hypertension, cigarette smoking, and diabetes.6,7

 Myocardial Perfusion Imaging